 Brooklyn Botanic Garden’s Fight for Sunlight aspires to prevent proposed high-rise towers from blocking sunlight to BBG’s greenhouse complex.
 The development site is situated within a 13-block section of Crown Heights that was rezoned in 1991 to encourage residential development “in keeping with the existing neighborhood character and (to) minimize the potential shadow impact upon the Botanic Garden from any new residential development.”
-BBG’s greenhouses are the beating heart of the Garden, housing 20 percent of its plant collections—including endangered orchids, cacti, and bonsai — as well as the growing facilities that help replenish plantings across all 52 acres of the Garden.
+The greenhouses are the beating heart of BBG, housing 20 percent of its plant collections—including endangered orchids, cacti, and bonsai — as well as the growing facilities that help replenish plantings across all 52 acres of BBG.

 Young documentarian Everette Hamlette discovers that his local neighborhood park, 75 Park, is being reconstructed.
-Curious as to why all of his childhood memories are being altered; he decides to do his own research.
+Curious as to why all of his childhood memories are being altered, he decides to do his own research in this documentary, 75 Park: 1 of 35.
 Finding more questions than answers, Everette interviews those who grew up in this park near the Hunts Point area of the South Bronx.
 He meets people who have similar connections to the neighborhood and interviews friends, neighborhood leaders, and Parks Department employees, seeking both the emotion and the truth of the reconstruction.